Seven St. Olaf seniors win Fulbright fellowships

 The St. Olaf Fulbright recipients and their projects:

-Tim Bergeland ’18 will examine how practitioners at the Jambi Huasi intercultural clinic in Otavalo, Ecuador, collaborate with one another amid their distinct understandings of health.
-Bergeland and his collaborators will conduct and analyze interviews with practitioners and surveys from patients.
+Tim Bergeland ’18 will conduct his research in an intercultural health clinic in the Ecuadorian highlands.
+Through the use of qualitative research methods, he will study a malady recognized within the Andean indigenous health episteme known as “mal aire.”
+He will be analyzing various explanations of the malady, specifically how distinct narrations intersect with the larger colonial and neoliberal biopolitics of Ecuador.
 He also hopes to use dance as a site of cultural engagement with his host community, and eventually plans to pursue a doctoral degree in medical anthropology.
 Bergeland is a sociology/anthropology major with a Latin American studies concentration.

 Jasmine Bolden ’18 will work as an English Teaching Assistant in Thailand, where she hopes to gain cultural and linguistic experiences that will help her excel as a teacher in the U.S. She will engage with the local community by participating in Muay Thai “boxing” classes and learning about Thai delicacies.
 Upon returning to the U.S., she plans to become a social studies teacher and eventually would like to create social studies curricula highlighting histories of communities of color that could be taught in middle and high schools.
 She is a social studies education major at St. Olaf.